 Corn, in particular, can cause hives on your dog’s skin, or form other skin irritations.
 Keep in mind that some allergies can come from the environment your pup lives in, so if changing the food doesn’t seem to be working, consider the pollens, grass, and general makeup of their surrounding environment.

 The Best Food for French Bulldogs

-The best brand of dog food we have found on the market is the Pet Plate meal plans.
+The best brand of dog food we have found on the market, if you don’t want to make it yourself, is the Pet Plate meal plans.

 Pet Plate is a meal delivery service that offers vet-designed, human-grade meals with real ingredients.
 All of their freshly-cooked meals are made with USDA-certified meats and fresh produce.

 Some of the major benefits of using Pet Plate instead of kibble are: